Curtains can makea room look finished and warm. But the wrong length? It throws everything off.

 Some prefer curtains that pool on the floor by 2 to 6 inches.
 This creates a luxurious, formal appearance.

-However, puddled curtains collect dust easily and make vacuuming harder.
+However, puddled curtains collect dust easily, making vacuuming harder.

 Think of this as the fancy option for special rooms.